ykat0/g4hmm/README.md

 ## Reference
 Masato Yano and Yuki Kato,
-Using hidden Markov models to investigate G-quadruplex motifs in genomic sequences, *BMC Genomics*, vol. 15(Suppl 9), S15, Dec.
+**Using hidden Markov models to investigate G-quadruplex motifs in genomic sequences**, *BMC Genomics*, vol. 15(Suppl 9), S15, Dec.
 2014.
 (This paper is also presented at the 13th International Conference on Bioinformatics (InCoB2014), Sydney, Australia, Aug.
 2014.)